Earnings Per Share (EPS) is one of the most important ratios to assess a company’s profitability.

 Quarterly EPS

-On the other hand, the quarterly EPS represents a company’s earnings over three months.
+On the other hand, quarterly EPS represents a company’s earnings over three months.
 It provides a more recent snapshot of a company’s profitability, allowing investors to track its performance and growth more regularly.
 A high quarterly EPS may signal a company’s positive short-term financial health.
-However, quarterly EPS can also be subject to seasonal variations and might not reflect the annual performance trend of a company.
+However, quarterly EPS can also be subject to seasonal variations and might not reflect a company’s annual performance trend.

 EPS Analyst Estimates